NVIDIA/aistore/docs/configuration.md

 ![Configuration: local filesystems](images/ais-config-2-commented.png)

-In production, we use an alternative configuration called `fspaths`: the section of the [config](/deploy/dev/local/aisnode_config.sh) that includes a number of local directories, whereby each directory is based on a different local filesystem.
+In production, we use an alternative configuration called `fspaths`: the section of the [config](/deploy/dev/local/aisnode_config.sh) that includes a number of local directories, whereby each directory is based on a _different_ local filesystem solely utilizing one or more _non_ shared disks.

 For `fspath` and `mountpath` terminology and details, please see section [Managing Mountpaths](#managing-mountpaths) in this document.